marewi/NN_parameterization/README.md

     python main.py

 ### TODOS
-- [?] dont calculate new_q when running against barriers (e.g. penalizing when barrier)
+- [X] dont calculate new_q when running against barriers (e.g. penalizing when barrier)
 - [ ] make Q-values independend on amount of visits of state-action pair
     - [X] random start
 - [ ] partitioning of training process